Shopify/theme-check-vscode/README.md

-# Theme Check ✅ VSCode - A linter for Themes
+# Theme Check ✅ VS Code - A linter for Themes

-This is the official VSCode extension for [Theme Check][tc], the liquid linter for Shopify themes.
+This is the official VS Code extension for [Theme Check][tc], the liquid linter for Shopify themes.

 _Disclaimer: This tool is not supported as part of the Partners program._